earwig/benkurtovic.com/_drafts/python-object-replacement.md

 ### Other cases

 Certainly, not every case is handled above, but it seems to cover the vast majority of instances that I've found through testing.
+There are a number of reference relations in Guppy that I couldn't figure out how to replicate without doing something insane (`R_CELL` and `R_STACK`), so some obscure replacements are likely unimplemented.

+Some other kinds of replacements are known, but impossible.
+For example, replacing a class object that uses `__slots__` with another class will not work if the replacement class has a different slot layout and instances of the old class exist.
+Furthermore, it doesn't work for references stored in the code of C extensions, since there's effectively no way for us to track these, but this is an exceptional circumstance.

 Remaining areas to explore include behavior when metaclasses and more complex descriptors are involved.
 Implementing a more complete version of `replace()` is left as an exercise for the reader.